roeeshahmoon/DCS-Final-Project/ReadMe.md

 ![light_detector](Images/light_detector.jpeg)

 ## Target of the project
- The purpose of the project is to implement, design and demonstrate an embedded system based on the MCU - PC and capable of detecting light sources and tracking objects in space using a number of components such as the ultrasonic distance meter, LDR light sensors and a servo motor.
+ The purpose of the project is to implement, dsesign and demonstrate an embedded system based on the MCU - PC and capable of detecting light sources and tracking objects in space using a number of components such as the ultrasonic distance meter, LDR light sensors and a servo motor.
 The main goal is to create a scanning mechanism that covers an area of 180 degrees to collect data from the surrounding environment just like radar.
  This innovative system can use for applications in civilian and military security systems, environmental monitoring and various other scenarios requiring essential light sources